-Best Spa: Marriott Puerta Vallarta Resort & Spa, Mexico
+Best Spa: Marriott Puerto Vallarta Resort & Spa, Mexico

 There’s little doubt that just one day at this renovated and reimagined resort will have you forgetting any stress surrounding the wedding.
 The Ohtli Spa will see to that, with its transformative treatments inspired by ancient Huichol traditions—like the super-relaxing Rebirth Therapy session performed in a pool.

 There’s also Puerto Vallarta’s largest infinity pool, complete with swim-up bar that pairs your piña coladas with 180-degree panoramas of Banderas Bay and the surrounding mountains.
 Many dining outlets (there are seven total) include Nosh, ideal for sunset bites; Las Casitas, where lobster tacos are the must-order; and Mikado, for tableside teppanyaki.